cafjs/caf/README.md

 ```
 The first call to `cafjs run` may take a few minutes because it downloads the core Docker images.
 If your connection is slow you may see timeout exceptions, which can be ignored because it continues with the download.

 The app server URL is http://root-launcher.vcap.me (DNS always resolves `*.vcap.me` to `127.0.0.1`, i.e., the local loop).
-With your browser, login with user `foo` and password `pleasechange`, and then click the `+` icon to add a `helloworld` CA. A CA (Cloud Assistant) is a cloud proxy instance for your app.
+With your browser, login with user `foo` and password `bar`, and then click the `+` icon to add a `helloworld` CA. A CA (Cloud Assistant) is a cloud proxy instance for your app.
 Fill the form as follows:

 * Application publisher: `root`
 * Application name: `helloworld`